 Sum types

 Sum types is a concept you’d better read about somewhere else, like wikipedia.
 But here we will talk about the standard way of expressing data in case we need to have one of multiple possible types.
-In C++ this standard way is to use std::variant.
-It allowes us to store only one value, we always know what value type it can store and provide and it uses just enough space to store the biggest value type.
-In other languages you may see more ways to implement this behaviour like Rust enums or Haskell sum types.
+In C++ the standard way is to use std::variant.
+It allows us to store only one value, we always know what value type it can store, and it uses just enough space to store the biggest value type.
+In other languages you may see more ways to implement this behavior, like Rust enums or Haskell sum types.

 std::variant<R, E> Foo(D dependencies, R request) {